 12. Delivering social protection and essential public services for all: To end poverty in all its forms everywhere and finish the unfinished business of the MDGs, we commit to a new social compact.
-In this effort, we will provide fiscally sustainable and nationally appropriate social protection systems and measures for all, including floors, with a focus on those furthest below the poverty line and the vulnerable, persons with disabilities, indigenous persons, youth, and older persons.
+In this effort, we will provide fiscally sustainable and nationally appropriate social protection systems and measures for all, including floors, with a focus on those furthest below the poverty line and the vulnerable, persons with disabilities, indigenous persons, children, youth, and older persons.
 We also encourage countries to consider setting nationally appropriate spending targets for quality investments in essential public services for all, including health, education, energy, water and sanitation, consistent with national sustainable development strategies.
 We will make every effort to meet the needs of all communities through delivering high quality services that make effective use of resources.
 We commit to strong international support for these efforts, and will explore coherent funding modalities to mobilize additional resources, building on country-led experiences.

 13. Scaling up efforts to end hunger and malnutrition: It is unacceptable that close to 800 million people are chronically undernourished and do not have access to sufficient, safe and nutritious food.
 With the majority of the poor living in rural areas, we emphasize the need to revitalize the agricultural sector, promote rural development, and ensure food security, notably in developing countries, in a sustainable manner, which will lead to rich payoffs across the SDGs.
 We will support sustainable agriculture, including forestry, fisheries and pastoralism.
 We will also take action to fight malnutrition and hunger among the urban poor.
 Recognizing the enormous investment needs in these areas, we encourage increased public and private investments.
 In this regard, we recognize the Committee on World Food Security’s voluntary Principles for Responsible Investment in Agriculture and Food Systems, and the Voluntary Guidelines on Responsible Land Tenure.
 We recognize the efforts of the International Fund for Agricultural Development (IFAD) in mobilizing investment to enable rural people living in poverty to improve their food security and nutrition, raise their incomes, and strengthen their resilience.
 We value the work of the Food and Agriculture Organization (FAO) the World Food Program, and the World Bank and other multilateral development banks (MDBs).
-We also recognize the Rome Declaration on World Food Security and its framework for action.
+We also recognize the complementary role of social safety nets in ensuring food security and nutrition.
+In this regard, we welcome the Rome Declaration on Nutrition and the Framework for Action, which can provide policy options and strategies aimed at ensuring food security and nutrition for all.
 We also commit to increase public investment, which plays a strategic role in financing research, infrastructure and pro-poor initiatives.
 We will strengthen our efforts to enhance food security and nutrition and focus our efforts on smallholders and women farmers, as well as on agricultural cooperatives and farmer’s networks.
 We call on relevant agencies to further coordinate and collaborate in this regard, in accordance with their respective mandates.
 These efforts must be supported by improving access to markets, enabling domestic and international environments, and strengthened collaboration across the many initiatives in this area, including regional initiatives, such as the Comprehensive Africa Agriculture Development Programme.
 We will also work to significantly reduce post-harvest food loss and waste.